 After our second day of cragging we walked up to the glacier.
-We didn't start packrafting down there.
+A glacial river disappeared into that whirlpool below us.
 Eeep!

 Is Miles saying "Ouch!" or "Ahhhh!"?

 After climbing we packrafted the Wos River to Kachemak Bay.
-The National Geographic Trails Illustrated map shows this river as a Fjord and calls it Quiet River or something Outside like that.
+The National Geographic Trails Illustrated map shows this river as a Fjord and calls it Quiet River.

 Miles, here's your boat, a paddle and your life preserver.
-And do you see those big rocks?
+Do you see those big rocks?
 Steer around them.

-If we had more time we'd have butt-boated the side creeks.
-Miles thought they'd be like a real life Splash Mountain in Disney World.
+We thought about butt-boating the side creeks.
+Miles thought they'd be like Splash Mountain in Disney World.

 On Kachemak Bay, after the five-hour float.

 We camped near Haystack Rock, where the water taxi would pick us up.